Alphine-dev/Basic/README.md

 **To get started run this command in the terminal**

-    npx degit Project-Alphine/basic-vanilla your-project-name

-- this should install a folder with a given name
-- cd into the folder and then run
+    npx degit Project-Alphine/basic-vanilla your-project-name this should install a folder with a given name, now cd into the folder and then run
 > npm install

-- this will install all the necessary dependencies in the folder.
+ this will install all the necessary dependencies in the folder, then run the following command
-- then run

 >npm run dev

 this will start the development server on  **port**  [3000].

     note all files ending with [".scss", ".sass", ".less" --- etc] will be compailed automatically by vite.